jhonrdy/masterclass-discount/README.md

 ### Can I buy 1 month of MasterClass?

 No, MasterClass does not offer a monthly billing option.

+### Does MasterClass have discounts?

+Yes, MasterClass frequently offers discounts like 50% off site-wide, 2-for-1 deals, and limited-time promo codes throughout the year.

 ### What is the cheapest way to get MasterClass?